 Your ears create a frame around your face, barely noticed by others – unless they protrude, are uneven in size, have exceptionally large or long earlobes, or are unbalanced in size.
-Ear surgery, or otoplasty, can correct all of these aesthetic ear problems.
+Ear surgery, or otoplasty in Birmingham, AL, can correct all of these aesthetic ear problems.
 After ear reshaping surgery, your ears will lie flat and provide the perfect frame for your facial features, rather than draw the eye of others you encounter.

 What is ear pinning?

 Ear pinning refers to “pinning” the ears back during ear surgery.
 The procedure is performed with sutures and no surgical pins required.
 The term pinning is a misnomer that refers to the process of bring the ears closer to the head.

 Ear surgery involves placing incisions behind the ear to access the ear cartilage, leaving a minor scar behind the ear entirely, which is not visible and will fade with time.